HimeshKoli/GDPTimeSeriesPrediction/README.md

 Add rule > Port range (our host port 5000) > Beside source block in that select 0.0.0.0/0 > Add rule > Port range (our host port 5000) > Beside source block in that select ::/0 > Save rules

+##Problems encountered during coding stage
+1) Apart from basic errors here and there which were solved relatively quickly by using stack overflow, major troubleshooting I required when using request function to store data in flask file (refer app.py)
+<br>I made a mistake of "not passing user input in a variable" i.e: here 'year' in variable 'data', and this
+year is reflected in html page name="year" which was also not passed in html, so to store this user input in data and also using request.get_data()which was not suited, then corrected this storing mistake and actually used form.get which was better suited due to nature of the form in html page to get data, and then further didn't need to give datetime format.
+<br><br>
+2) Then next I encountered was docker image related error, the size of the image was huge, it was 2.3gb which could have created problem on deploying it over AWS-ECR as under free tier only 500 mb is allowed.
+<br>So in order to resize it first made a dockerignore file and in it specified venv folder which contains all virtual
+environment libraries and operating python version which will ignore it completely and won't get included in image file.
+This brought down the size to 1.29gb.
+<br>Next tried `alpine` based python base image but that had lots of issues with basic libraries such as numpy and was not
+able to create image, so gone with `slim-buster`, it created image successfully and brought down image size further to 490mb, and total compressed size of the image was ~230mb which is perfectly fine to deploy over AWS.
+<br>Could have also used multi-layer staging to compress size of image more.

-**Problems encountered during deployment**
+##Problems encountered during deployment

-1) My MFA was enabled so it wasnt giving my machine terminal access to run commands, so I disabled it
+1) My MFA was enabled, so it wasn't giving my machine terminal access to run commands, so I disabled it
-2) For my deployment needs I didnt choose suitable policies, so got this error:
+2) For my deployment needs I didn't choose suitable policies, so got this error:
-*user is not authorized to perform: ecr-public:GetAuthorizationToken on resource* Solution was to choose this policies:
+*user is not authorized to perform: ecr-public:GetAuthorizationToken on resource* Solution was to choose these policies:
    AmazonEC2ContainerRegistryFullAccess
    AmazonElasticContainerRegistryPublicFullAccess
 3) And some issues in running those pre-made commands to push docker image over AWS ECR repository which was solved by